briandconnelly/nicheconstruct/paper/methods.md

 ### Initialization

 Metapopulations are initiated in a state that follows the onset of an environmental stress.
-First, populations are seeded at each site with producer proportion $p_{0}$ and grown to density $S(p_{0})$\.
+First, populations are seeded at each site with producer proportion $p_{0}$ and grown to density $S(p_{0})$.
 Each population is then subjected to a bottleneck.
 Individuals survive this event with probability $\mu_{t}$, which represents the likelihood that a mutation occurs that enables survival.
 Because individuals have not yet adapted to this new stress, the allelic state $a_{i}$ is set to $0$ at each stress locus.
 The fitness effects associated with adaptations at each locus $w_{i}$ are also sampled as previously described.

 ## Changing Environments and Niche Construction

-Through growth and adaptation, populations can alter their environment.
+Through growth and adaptation, populations alter their environment.
 These changes can produce feedbacks that affect selection at the local or metapopulation level.
-We describe three ways in which populations are able to bring about environmental change.
+We describe three ways by which populations bring about environmental change.

+***TODO: mention that these methods were used separately?***

 ### Niche Construction at the Metapopulation Level

-First, we examine how the presence of organisms can reveal new avenues for adaptation.
-When $\tau_{m}$ total individuals have existed in the metapopulation, an environmental change is triggered at each site of the metapopulation as described in the previous section.
-Because populations containing producers are able to reach greater densities during each cycle, the presence of producers hastens these changes.
-For these simulations, genome lengths $L$ were held constant.
-Therefore, the amount of adaptation that could occur between environmental changes was limited.
+The sustained presence of organisms can reveal new avenues for adaptation.
+When $\tau_{m}$ individuals have existed in the metapopulation, an environmental change is triggered at each site.
+As with metapopulation intialization, this change resets the allelic state at each stress locus and regenerates the fitness effects of each adaptation.
+This method occurs independent of the specific genotypes that have been present in the metapopulation.
+For these simulations, genotypes are represented by fixed-length binary strings (i.e., $L = L_{min} = L_{max} and A=1$).

-TODO: A=1, binary genotypes.
-Fixed genome length.

 ### Niche Construction at the Population Level

-We also performed simulations in which environmental change was more likely to occur in populations which brought it about.
-Here, the space of genotypes within populations begins with genome length $L_{min}$.
-Once $\tau_{p}$ individuals have existed in a particular site, an environmental change occurs that increases the number of fitness-encoding loci in the genotype by one.

-TODO: A=1, binary genotypes, varying genome length.
+Alternately, change occurs locally at a site when that population reaches cumulative density $\tau_{p}$.
+In this case, the number of fitness-affecting loci $L$ is increased for that population.
+When individuals from this population migrate to a neighboring site with smaller $L$, fitness is still based on the smaller $L$, but these indivuals are "pre-adapted" for future change at that site.
+Populations are initialized with $L=L_{min}$ and can trigger environmental change until $L$ reaches $L_{max}$.
+Genotypes consist of binary strings ($A=1$) in simulations where this form of construction occurs.

 ### Genotype-Mediated Niche Construction

 The previous two methods described environmental change that was brought about simply by the presence of organisms.
 TODO

+TODO: next alleles
+TODO: gamma
+TODO: delta
+TODO: Primacy, recency parameter

 ## Source Code and Software Versions

-The simulation software and all configurations for the experiments reported are available at [https://github.com/briandconnelly/nicheconstruct/](https://github.com/briandconnelly/nicheconstruct/).
+The simulation software and configurations for the experiments reported are available at [https://github.com/briandconnelly/nicheconstruct/](https://github.com/briandconnelly/nicheconstruct/).
 Simulations were run using Python 2.7.3, NumPy 1.9.0, and NetworkX 1.9.1.
 Data analyses were performed using R 3.1.2 [@rproject].
 Model parameters and their values are listed in [Table X](https://github.com/briandconnelly/nicheconstruct/blob/master/paper/table_of_parameters.md).

 # References